scriptPilot/app-framework/DOCUMENTATION.md

 </f7-block>
 ```

-> Do not modify `$root.data` directly, because there wont be any watcher notification then!
+:warning: Do not modify `$root.data` directly, because there wont be any watcher notification then!

 ## Firebase backend